Need to know

 Do: Wash the mop pad after each use

-"Bacteria and viruses may transfer to the mop pad, so be sure to throw it into the laundry after use as the detergent is what will break down the germs," says Kim.
+"Bacteria and viruses may transfer to the mop pad, so be sure to throw it into the laundry after use as the detergent will break down the germs," says Kim.

 It's also a good idea to chuck the pad into the washing machine with equally soiled items or by itself to ensure the dirt doesn't simply transfer to other garments.
 And if your floorspace is large, it's best to change the pad mid-clean at least once.